 Catching yourself dropping a ton of money on expensive flavored nut butters?
 It’s easy and budget friendly to make homemade nut butters!
 Learn how to make nut butter three ways, with these recipes for vanilla almond sun butter, spicy cinnamon peanut butter, and coconut-macadamia butter.Read More

 My favorite recipes are ones that are packed with tons of different flavors and textures, and don't take too long to cook!
-These Vietnamese tofu lettuce wraps meet all those criteria!
+This Vietnamese tofu lettuce wraps recipe meets all those criteria!
 Tofu gets stir fried with garlic, ginger, peanuts, fish sauce and lime juice and tons of fresh herbs, then served in a fresh, crispy lettuce wraps with rice noodles and dipping sauce!Read More

 Kimchi noodle salad is a delicious way to sneak in mood boosting probiotics, and it takes less than 30 minutes to make.
 Vegan and gluten free too!

 Happy Friday!
 I'm excited to share the first post of my new series, Good Mood Food.
 As you know, I'm a firm believer that food can and should contribute to a healthy and happy life.
 In this series, I'll be highlighting foods that have a specific impact on brain health, and mood and using it in a tasty new recipe.